 PA Probation Detainer Hearing

-The probation and parole department will often request that you be held in custody if it determines that probable cause exists to believe that you have violated the conditions of your probation or parole.
+The probation officer will often request that you be held in custody if they determine that probable cause exists to believe that you have violated the conditions of your probation or parole.
 This determination is often made at an initial proceeding known as a preliminary hearing or more formally referred to as a Gagnon I Hearing.

-If probable cause is established by the probation and parole department at the hearing, the presiding judge will often order that the offender be held in custody until the probation or parole violation hearing is held.
+Suppose probable cause is established by the probation and parole department at the hearing?
+Sometimes, the judge will order that the offender be held in custody until the probation or parole violation hearing is held.

 How Do I Remove a Probation or Parole Detainer?